Architectural Studies BS

 The Architecture program is housed in URBN Center, an original Venturi Scott Brown building enhanced by an award-winning retrofit by MS&R Design, which includes a skylight-covered atrium, exposed beams, and open spaces.
 There are dedicated 24-hour studios with dedicated desks for full-time students, storage space, model-building opportunities, and a small lounge area.

-The Department's offices, studios, and teaching facilities are located on floors 3, 3A, 4 and 4A of the URBN Center at 3501 Market Street.
-The Hybrid Making Lab with laser cutters, 3-D printers, a CNC router, and small-scale power tools located on the first floor, is open to all Westphal students.
+The Department's offices, studios, and teaching facilities are located on floors 3 and 4 of the URBN Center at 3501 Market Street.
+The Hybrid Making Lab with laser cutters, 3-D printers, a CNC router, and small-scale power tools.
+It is located on the first floor of URBN and is open to all Westphal students.
 It is equipped with state-of-the-art fabricating equipment accessible to students after required training.
 The Westphal Print Center is a full-service, low-cost facility located on the ground floor and is accessible to students from on and off-campus.

 The URBN Annex houses a black box theater, screening room, and the Leonard Pearlstein Gallery.
 Additional studio and classroom space in the Academic Building and the Design Arts Annex accommodate photography, basic design, painting, sculpture, and a full woodworking shop, including metal, resin, casting, CNC, and fabrication equipment with industrial-quality equipment.

-Philadelphia, one of the nation's major design centers and a UNESCO World Heritage Site, gives interior design students the vitality of the contemporary arts at local galleries and easy access to many museums, libraries, and renowned buildings, as well as design centers located in Philadelphia, New York City, and Washington, D.C.
+Philadelphia, one of the nation's major design centers and a UNESCO World Heritage Site, gives architecture and design students the vitality of the contemporary arts at local galleries and easy access to many museums, libraries, and renowned buildings, as well as design centers located in Philadelphia, New York City, and Washington, D.C.